felixpatzelt/priceprop/README.rst

 external order flow.
 The models and methods are explained and applied to real high-frequency trading data in:

-    Patzelt, F. and Bouchaud, J-P.:
+    Patzelt, F. and Bouchaud, J-P. (2017):
     Nonlinear price impact from linear models.
-    Journal of Statistical Mechanics (2017, in print).
+    Journal of Statistical Mechanics: Theory and Experiment, 12, 123404.
     Preprint at `arXiv:1708.02411 <//arxiv.org/abs/1708.02411>`_.

 =====================   ======================================================